What Are Business Tax Write-Offs and How Do They Work?

 Personal Expenses/Activities

 Personal expenses are not deductible.
-If an expense is split between personal and business use, you must only deduct the portion of the costs related to your business.
+If an expense is split between personal and business use, you must deduct only the portion of the costs related to your business.
 Additionally, if you partake in an activity without the intention of making a profit, you can't write off related expenses.
 This includes situations such as a sport, hobby, or recreational activity.
+In addition, the cost of any entertainment you may enjoy while on a business trip is not deductible.

 Political Contributions